openethereum/openethereum.github.io/decl_storage.md

 }
 ```

-So, for example, block number from the module above may be accessed like this:
+So, for example, the block number from the module above may be accessed like this:
 ```rust
 // Accessing value using generic interface.
 // Type would be `Option<T::BlockNumber>`.